Harnessing Biotechnology 2024: Transforming Agriculture for a new Sustainable Future

 Tissue Culture

-Using a process called tissue culture, plant tissues or cells are cultivated in a controlled setting to create new plants.
+A technique that involves replanting plant tissues or cells in artificial settings to propagate new plants.
 This approach is used in:

-• Plant cloning is the process of creating genetically identical plants from a single parent plant while maintaining phenotypic consistency.
+• Plant cloning means producing of identical plants from the single parent plant and ensuring phenotypic uniformity.

-Conservation: Protecting endangered plant species and cultivating novel hybrids.
+• Conservation: Preserving rare plant species and developing new hybrids.

 RNAi (RNA Interference)